hadronjs/hadron/install/install/helloWorld.md

-This is the "Hello world" post of [Hadron](https://github.com/hadronjs/hadron), a Node.js blogging platform, minimalistic and extensible.
+This is the "Hello world" post of [Hadron](https://github.com/hadronjs/hadron), a Node.js blogging platform, minimalist and extensible.
 I'm going to keep this post **because I love Hadron**, beside the fact that *this post is cool*.

 ### Reasons I like Hadron